What We Are Learn On This Post

 Test Design Coverage:

-This is a metric that has to do with the depth of test design.
-A good way to think about it is in terms of fault detection, or how much functionality there is to be tested.
+This metric has to do with the depth of test design.
+A good way to think about it is in terms of fault detection or how much functionality there is to be tested.

-For example, in a payroll system, you might want to test the “Pay” function or the “print pay statement” function.
+For example, you might want to test a payroll system’s “Pay” function or the “print pay statement” function.
 And so, for each of these two functions, you need at least one test case.
-As a result, if your Test Design Coverage is close to 100%, it means that every software element was tested with a minimum of 1 test case.
+As a result, if your Test Design Coverage is close to 100%, every software element was tested with a minimum of 1 test case.

 On the other hand, if you have few tests that check many functions (for example, 80% coverage), your testing strategy is very poor, and your software might be tested too lightly.